21centuryweather/21st-Century-Weather-Software-Wiki/vscode/vscode-gadi.md

 The `Pylance` extension can consume a lot of resources as it walks through the file system finding the definitions of all functions in your project.
 This can create a significant load on the `gadi` login node.
 So some VSCode processes on `gadi` are restricted.

-## Connecting to an ARE session

-Everything we did above was on a `gadi` login node.
-If you want to run code that requires compute power you can either submit a job to the PBS queue or you can start an ARE session and work interactively.
-Connecting VSCode to an ARE session is similar to what we did to connect to a `gadi` long node.
-It requires a few more configuration steps but you only need to do that once.

-[This section of the Wiki](/gadi/vscode.md) provides detailed instructions on how to connect VSCode to an ARE session on gadi.

 ## Further information

 The official documentation for the VSCode Remote SSH extensions is [here](https://code.visualstudio.com/docs/remote/ssh)